Best VMware Alternatives in 2026: The Complete Guide (With Real Pricing)

 Nutanix AHV is the hypervisor component of the Nutanix AOS (Acropolis Operating System) stack.
 Unlike Proxmox or Hyper-V, AHV is never sold standalone — it's included in the Nutanix AOS license, which also bundles compute, storage, and networking management in a turnkey HCI platform.

-The pitch: swap your VMware + separate SAN + separate networking management stack for one vendor, one console, one support contract.
-Nutanix's native VM migration tool (Nutanix Move) imports VMs directly from VMware with minimal manual steps.
+The value proposition: replace VMware + separate SAN + separate networking management with one vendor, one console, one support contract.
+Nutanix's native VM migration tool (Nutanix Move) imports VMs directly from VMware, though VMs over 30 TB and NSX-dependent workloads require additional planning.

 A word on pricing: Nutanix does not publish list prices.
 The community-reported figure of approximately $300/core/year for PRO license renewals comes from a single r/sysadmin thread (March 2025) and should be treated as directional only — your quote will depend on cluster size, support tier, and negotiated discount.
 Get a quote directly from Nutanix or a partner before assuming any specific number.